 Today’s awards are from the Fund’s Reaching Communities programme which offers National Lottery good cause grants from £10,000 upwards to help those most in need and build stronger communities.

-It provides users with basic needs, such as food, water, warmth and hygiene, and offers further support with poor physical and mental health, substance and alcohol misuse, unemployment, social isolation, poverty, and reoffending.
+HPDC will use its new premises to expand the existing services to support more beneficiaries.
+The project will provide service users with their basic needs such as food, water, warmth and hygiene, and offer further support with poor physical and mental health, substance and alcohol misuse, unemployment, social isolation, poverty, and reoffending.

 Over the last five years 62,000 people have used Harbour Place with 1,100 receiving housing advice support.
 HPDC advises it is the only day centre of its kind in North East Lincolnshire and in 2013 provided 10,000 meals and breakfasts to its clients.

 There will be training opportunities in equality and diversity, safeguarding adults, safeguarding children, drug awareness, sexual health, first aid, food hygiene, literacy, numeracy and support for securing employment opportunities.
 Through these activities the project hopes opportunities for socialising and volunteering will build their confidence.

 HPDC will also provide access to mental and physical health screening, practical and emotional support, advice on housing, debt and managing money.
 Harbour Place also gives support directly to homeless people living on the streets providing suitable accommodation and support to help break the cycle of repeated homelessness.